TBD54566975/dwn-sdk-js/README.md

   dataFormat: 'application/json',
   published: true, // Mark the data as published.
   schema: 'yeeter/post', // Specify a schema for the data.
-  authorizationSigner: Jws.createSigner(didKey) // Sign the data using the generated DID key.
+  signer: Jws.createSigner(didKey) // Sign the data using the generated DID key.
 });

 // Create a readable stream from the data to be stored.